 Reader: Pastor Meagan

-The Holy Gospel according to St. John, chapter thirteen, Glory to you, O Lord.
+The Holy Gospel according to St. Luke, chapter twelve, Glory to you, O Lord.

 The Gospel of the Lord.
 Praise to you, O Christ.